-- Late or delayed pulses.
+• Late or delayed pulses.
 A photoelectron can elastically or inelastically scatter off the first dynode.
 The scattered electron can then be re-accelerated to the dynode, creating a second pulse.
-The difference in time between the initial pulse and the re-accelerated pulse in the R7081-02 PMT was previously measured to be up to 70 ns [7,14].
-The two sub pulses have lower chargers, but the sum of the two tends to add up to the original charge.
-Collecting either the initial pulse or the late pulse will result in the charge being reconstructed as lower [15]. - Afterpulses.
-When a photoelectron or the secondary electrons produced during the electron cascade gain sufficient energy to ionize residual gas in the PMT, the positively charged ionized gas will be accelerated in the electric field towards the photocathode.
-Upon impact with the photocathode, electrons can be again released from the photocathode, creating what is called an afterpulse.
-For the R7081-02 PMTs, the timescale for afterpulses was measured to occur from 0.3 to 11 μs after the initial pulse, with the first prominent afterpulse peak occurring at approximately 600 ns [7].
-The spread in the afterpulse time is dependent on the position of photocathode, the charge to mass ratio of the ion produced, and the electric potential distribution [16]; whereas the size of the afterpulse is related to the momentum and species of the ionized gas and composition of the photocathode [17]. - Pre-pulses.
+The difference in time between the initial pulse and the re-accelerated pulse in the R7081-02 PMT was previously measured to be up to 70 ns [7, 14].
+The two subpulses have lower charges, but the sum of the two tends to add up to the original charge.
+Collecting either the initial pulse or the late pulse will result in the charge being reconstructed in the low-PE region [15].

+• Afterpulses.
+When a photoelectron or the secondary electrons produced during the electron 115 cascade gain sufficient energy to ionize residual gas in the PMT, the positively charged ion-116 ized gas will be accelerated in the electric field towards the photocathode.
+Upon impact with 117 the photocathode, electrons can be again released from the photocathode, creating what is 118 called an afterpulse.
+For the R7081-02 PMTs, the timescale for afterpulses was measured 119 to occur from 0.3 to $11 \,\mu s$ after the initial pulse, with the first prominent afterpulse peak 120 occurring at approximately 600 ns [7].
+The spread in the afterpulse time is dependent on 121 the position of photocathode, the charge-to-mass ratio of the ion produced, and the electric 122 potential distribution [16], whereas the size of the afterpulse is related to the momentum and 123 species of the ionized gas and composition of the photocathode [17].
+124

+• Pre-pulses.
 If an incident photon passes through the photocathode without interaction and strikes one of the dynodes, it can eject an electron that is only amplified by the subsequent stages, resulting in a lower measured charge (lower by a factor of approximately 25).
-For the IceCube PMTs, the pre-pulses were found to arrive approximately 30 ns before the signal from other photoelectrons from the photocathode [7]. - MultiPE contamination.
-When multiple photoelectrons arrive at the first dynodes within several nanoseconds of each other, they can be reconstructed by the software as a single, multiPE pulse. - Electronic noise.
-This refers to the fluctuations in the analog-to-digital converters (ATWDs and FADC) and ringing arising from the electronics.
+For the IceCube PMTs, the prepulses were found to arrive approximately 30 ns before the signal from other photoelectrons from the photocathode [7].

+• MultiPE contamination.
+When multiple photoelectrons arrive at the first dynodes within several nanoseconds of each other, they can be reconstructed by the software as a single, multiPE pulse.

+• Electronic noise.
+This refers to the fluctuations in the analog-to-digital converters (ATWDs and FADC) and ringing that arises from the electronics.

-Beyond the physical phenomena above that modify the measured charge distribution, there is also a lower limit to the smallest charge that can be extracted.
-For IceCube, the discriminator limits the trigger pulse to be above approximately 0.25PE, and subsequent pulses in the readout time window are subject to a software defined threshold.
+Beyond the physical phenomena above that modify the measured charge distribution, there is also a lower limit on the smallest charge that can be extracted.
+For IceCube, the discriminator limits the trigger pulse to be above approximately 0.25PE, and subsequent pulses in the readout time window are subject to a software-defined threshold.
 The software threshold was set conservatively to avoid extracting pulses that originated from electronic noise.
-This threshold can be modified to gain access to lower charge pulses, and will be discussed in Sec.
+This threshold can be modified to gain access to lower charge pulses and will be discussed in Sec.
 2.2.

-The standard charge distribution model used by the IceCube collaboration (known as the TA0003 distribution [7]) represented the above effects as the sum of an exponential plus a Gaussian, where the exponential represented charge of poorly amplified pulses, and the Gaussian represented the spread in statistical fluctuations due to the cascade multiplication.
+The standard charge distribution model used by the IceCube Collaboration (known as the TA0003 distribution [7]) represented the above effects as the sum of an exponential plus a Gaussian, where the exponential represented charge of poorly amplified pulses and the Gaussian represented the spread in statistical fluctuations due to the cascade multiplication.
 The TA0003 distribution was previously used to describe all the PMTs in the IceCube and DeepCore detectors.